dflynn-volpe/FMI_report/FMI_Waze_Hypotheses.md

 <summary>Was the transportation system more efficient during the pandemic? </summary>

 #### Specific Questions:
 <details>
 <summary>1.
-Is home delivery of goods more efficient than store delivery?</summary>
+Is home delivery of goods more efficienct than store delivery?</summary>

 ##### Summary
 Connect individual pings from trucks to determine routes.
 Compare volume of waze data to delivery truck routes.
 Compare delivery frequency during the pandemic to pre-pandemic delivery routes.
 Correlate waze data volume with truck volume in specific areas.